bbauska/W3Cx-3of5/README.md

    alt="" />
 </p>

-Code source extract related to the \"constraint\" object which specifies the desired resolutions:
+Code source extract related to the "constraint" object which specifies the desired resolutions:

 ```
 1.  var vgaConstraints = {